 In 2016, Optum Idaho made the decision to change from a quarterly provider satisfaction survey to an annual survey to better align with national standards.
-The new survey was executed during the 4th Quarter of 2016.
+The new survey was executed during the 4th Quarter of 2016 and reported on the Q1 2017 Quarterly Report.
+These same 2016 provider satisfaction results are presented below for reference only.
+The 2017 survey results will be reported on the Q1 2018 Quarterly Report.